The Prairie Provinces Water Board's (PPWB) Charter was revised in February 2017.

 - Facilitate co-operative management and use of transboundary aquifers to ensure their protection and sustainable use and consider groundwater matters that have transboundary implications;

 - Promote and facilitate a cooperative and consensus-based approach to prevent, and where necessary, resolve concerns related to transboundary water issues;

 - Exchange information and consult on transboundary water development amongst governments;

 - Make recommendations to Governments on transboundary surface and groundwater quantity and quality issues referred to the Board; and

 - Report to governments on the achievements of the terms of the MAA.

-The Master Agreement on Apportionment and its Schedules were signed by Ministers representing the Governments of Canada, Alberta, Saskatchewan and Manitoba.
+The MAA and its Schedules were signed by Ministers representing the Governments of Canada, Alberta, Saskatchewan and Manitoba.

 These governments are accountable for meeting the terms of the MAA.

 The PPWB is accountable for the administration of the MAA and reporting achievement to the terms of the agreement to the governments.

 Provincial Government: perform the primary role of water management, including operation and regulation of major water control infrastructure, flood forecasting, regulation of drinking water, management of water quality, enforcement of laws for the protection of source water, and licensing of water uses.